-In accordance with the provisions of the Act and the Articles of Association of the Company, Mrs Pushpa Joshi, Independent Non Executive Director of the Company appointed as Director on 13.11.2019, ceases to be a Director in ensuing 33rd Annual General Meeting and being eligible, she has offered himself for re-appointment.

-Resolution seeking her re-appointment alongwith her profile as required under Regulation 36(3) of SEBI Listing Regulations forms part of the Notice of 33rd Annual General Meeting.
+In accordance with the provisions of the Act and the Articles of Association of the Company, Mr. Jitender Kumar Pancharia, Independent Non Executive Director of the Company appointed as Director effective from 13.11.2016, ceases to be a Director in ensuing 34th Annual General Meeting and being eligible, she has offered himself for re-appointment.
+Resolution seeking her re-appointment alongwith her profile as required under Regulation 36(3) of SEBI Listing Regulations forms part of the Notice of 34th Annual General Meeting.